 With the dropdowns at the top of the page, you can set whether the page displays stats for errors, transactions, or attachments, as well as the date range.
 With the date selector, the time period can be set from an hour to a maximum of 90 days, and all of the page elements change dynamically when you update this setting.

-The cards on the page provide high-level usage stats about events, including the total number of events for the period, as well as which ones were accepted, filtered, or dropped.
+The cards on the page provide high-level usage stats about events and attachments, including the total number of either for the period, as well as which ones were accepted, filtered, or dropped.

 When you set a date range that results in intervals of one day or more, the time zone is displayed in UTC to ensure consistency for users across different time zones.
 For time periods with intervals of less than 24 hours, the time zone is based on your "Timezone" setting in User Settings > Account Details.

-The “Project Usage Stats” table provides insight into per-project usage of your errors, transactions, and attachments over time.
+The “Project” table provides insight into per-project usage of your errors, transactions, and attachments over time.
 The table shows you the total errors, transactions, or attachments.
-Those events are further broken down into the accepted, filtered, and dropped categories.
+Those are further broken down into the accepted, filtered, and dropped categories.

 The table displays only the projects of the teams that you belong to, unless you have permissions to see all projects.

 The "Issues" tab shows activity about issues assigned to your team; how many new issues were detected, how many resolved issues regressed, and how they were triaged.

 The "All Unresolved Issues" chart and table show new and returning issues per project in the last seven days, as well as those that haven’t been resolved or ignored in the past.